 buildings around the palace were rebuilt.
 The aim was to maintain as far as possible the character of the old city.
 Additionally, a new city in the area outside was created.
 This is why today you can visit an Altstadt (old town) and a Neustadt (new city) of Dresden which looks like completely different places.

-Actually, when you walk in Altstadt it is hard to admire the old, magnificent buildings when you know that they were rebuilt like 15 years ago.
+Actually, when you walk in Altstadt it is hard to admire the old, magnificent buildings when you know that they were rebuilt 15 years ago.
 Everything was rebuilt but the old town lost its soul.

 Things to see and do in Dresden

-One of the building story actually impressed me.
-The Frauenkirche was the rebuilt like a puzzle from the pieces which were left after bombing the city.
+One of the building stories actually impressed me.
+The Frauenkirche was rebuilt like a puzzle from the pieces which were left after bombing the city.
 Now, you can gaze at the combination of light (new stones) and dark stones (original) in the facade of the Frauenkirche.
 It was rebuilt between 1994 and 2005.
 It was funded by donations from all over Germany and even some foreign countries.
 One of the interesting idea to raise funds for construction was to sell good quality watches which have a tiny original stone from the Frauenkirche.